iRootsOrg/CodeBase/backend/README.md

 - `GET /api/v1/review/reviews/:id`: Get a specific review by ID

 ### WebSocket Route
-- `GET /websocket`: Establish a WebSocket connection
+- `GET /wss`: This route is the main WebSocket route for real-time collaboration.
+It enables real-time collaboration and internally routes to `/websocket`.

 ### Health Check
 - `GET /health-check`: Check if the WebSocket server is running